m1ma0314/BMI706_Layperson/README.md

 ---
 Hi!
 Welcome to our GitHub page for `Alzheimer Visualier`.

-Here you can find our streamlit app 👉: [LINK TO BE ADDED]
+Here you can find our streamlit app 👉: https://bmi706layperson-alzheimer-visualizer.streamlit.app/

 ---